[tor-dev] Proposal: Expose raw bwauth votes

 at that measurement for that relay.

-The bandwidth list file contains more information than is exposed in the
+The bwauth vote file contains more information that is exposed in the

 overall vote file.
-This information is useful to debug:
+This information is useful to debug anomalies in

-* suspected bugs in the (decrepit) bwauth code, and
+relays' utilization and suspected bugs in the (decrepit) bwauth code.

-Currently, all bwauths expose the bandwidth list file through various (non-
+Currently, all bwauths expose the raw vote file through various (non-

 standard) means, and that file is downloaded (hourly) by a single person